By SONYA ROBERTS-WOODS/Publisher

 “It was great to see Christmas in another part of the world,” she said.
 “Here, Christmas is so commercialized, but Christmas there is more like it was when we were little kids.
 It’s not about the latest iPad or go cart.
 It’s actually about celebrating the true meaning of Christmas.”

-Immediately after returning from her holiday trip, Neeley, who has also served as a Mount Pleasant Chamber of Commerce Ambassador, rallied the troops to complete the final leg of preparation for this year’s Hospice Ball.
+Immediately after returning from her holiday trip, Neeley, who also served as a Mount Pleasant Chamber of Commerce Ambassador, rallied the troops to complete the final leg of preparation for this year’s Hospice Ball.

 “It was hard because this year, the way Christmas and New Year’s fell, we really only had three weeks to get the final pieces in place.”